Scales and Rhythms

-HADIYA: Hadiya (also spelled Hadiyya) is both a zone and an ethno-linguistic group in Ethiopia's Southern Nations, Nationalities, and People's Region.
+Hadiya (also spelled Hadiyya) refers to both a zone and an ethno-linguistic group in Ethiopia's Southern Nations, Nationalities, and People's Region.
 The following videos were recorded at the Hadiya Cultural Center in Hosaena in 2015, where the Hadiya Cultural Troupe was gracious enough to demonstrate some of their commonly-used rhythms, dances, and songs.

 Bekelech Biruk demonstrates one of the drumming techniques in the following video.

 This next video shows the drumming in the context of song and dance.
 According to members of Hadiya Cultural Troupe, this song ("Uweye") is sung by Hadiya women as they go home from the market.
 The lyrics compliment and express appreciation for one another.

 The obeerø is another rhythm commonly used in Anywaa music, associated with the song genre of the same name.
 Ojho demonstrates at the Mekane Yesus Church in Gambella wereda in July 2016.

 This rhythm was described to me as belonging to the Oromo of Shewa region in central Ethiopia.
 I heard it accompanying several performances of Oromo songs in Addis Ababa, and it can also be heard in studio-produced music.
 The synth drum on this particular music video makes it easy to hear.